emberjs/rfcs/text/0876-support-for-es-accessor-decorators.md

 }
 ```

 The spec changed both the syntax and the semantics of these kinds of decorators.
 The semantics are easy enough for us to change but **do** require a new implementation (discussed below).
-The syntax is also a straightforward change, simply requiring the additoin of the new `accessor` keyword:
+The syntax is also a straightforward change, simply requiring the addition of the new `accessor` keyword:

 ```js
 export default class Example extends Component {